Do solar panels increase the value of your home?

 • They future-proof your property.
 Homebuyers will soon expect solar panels, meaning your home could be less attractive without them

 • Buyers want a green home.
-With solar panels, you can cut your carbon footprint by 964 kg of CO2 per year on average – the same as 46 fully grown trees
+With solar panels, you can cut your carbon footprint by 1.1 tonnes of CO2 per year on average – or 31%.
+This is based on a database of 32 different solar & battery systems designed by Sunsave, located across England and Wales.
+Each system uses 430W solar panels and a 5.8kWh battery.

 Additional studies also show that solar panels have a direct positive impact on your property price.